IVDC-Club-IIT-Indore/.github/profile/README.md

 Welcome to the GitHub profile of the Intelligent Vehicle Design and Control (IVDC) Club, IIT Indore.
 We are a bunch of autonomous vehicle enthusiasts at IIT Indore.
 All of the code that we write for our vehicles will remain open source, and can be used freely for any non commercial application.
-Work with Self-Driving Cars, AGVs, UAVs, race cars, Robotics Arms!
+Our Companions include Self-Driving Cars, AGVs, UAVs, race cars, Robotics Arms!
 #

 <div id="header" align="center">